datagrok-ai/public/help/domains/chem/cheminformatics.md

   Flags potential chemical hazards taken from several rule sets containing [1,251 substructures in the SMARTS format](https://raw.githubusercontent.com/PatWalters/rd_filters/5f70235b387baa39669f25d95079e5dfec49a47c/rd_filters/data/alert_collection.csv).
-  Presence of any of these substructures triggers a structural alert shown on the info panel.
+  The presence of any of these substructures triggers a structural alert shown on the info panel.

 <!-- GIF with Structural Alerts, doesn't work -->